poult-lab/daily-word/english_words_ learning.md

 [verb] {~ yourself (sth)} "to refuse to let yourself have sth that you would like to have, especially for moral or religious reasons"

 deny,denial [dɪˈnaɪəl],undeniable [ˌʌndɪˈnaɪəbl]

+06.external  [ɪkˈstɜːnl]

+[adj]  the external walls of the building. "connected with or located on the outside of sth/sb"

+D[adv] The building has been restored externally and internally.

+internal  [ɪnˈtɜː(r)nl]

+[adj] the internal structure of a building. "connected with the inside of sth"

+D[adv] internally connected rooms.

+07.internally /ɪnˈtɜrnəli/

+[adv] The new posts were only advertised internally.

+"on or from the inside"